btcguide/btcguide.github.io/_pages/backup-wallet/index.md

 title: Backup Wallet
 ---

+Now that we've confirmed everything is working as expected, let's back it all up *before* receiving any funds.

 ## Seeds and Public Keys
 There are two components to your wallet that you need to backup to guarantee recovery, **seeds** and **public keys**.